 In our model, a role can be viewed as a protection domain with a set of privileges to perform certain tasks in the shared workspace defined by its activity's scope.
-A role definition involves specification of two aspects:

-- Meta-level policies in regard to admission of users to the role. - Role related operations and associated preconditions for coordination and dynamic security requirements.
+A role definition involves specification of two aspects: meta-level policies in regard to admission of users to the role, and role related operations and associated preconditions for coordination and dynamic security requirements.

 A role is defined in the scope of an activity and it can refer to the objects and other roles in that activity.
 It can invoke methods on the objects in that activity.
-As detailed below, a role specification includes role owners, reflected roles, admission constraints, activation constraints, and role operations with their preconditions.
-The basic terms of a role specification are shown below, where [12] encloses optional terms.
+A role specification includes role owners, reflected roles, admission constraints, activation constraints, and role operations with their preconditions.